HellenOk/Project_6_DA_with_Power-BI/README.md

-# Project_6_DA_with_Power-BI
+# Project_6_DA_with_Power BI

-I developed a comprehensive project in Power BI, creating multiple visualizations and tables to analyze the data.
-This process involved several stages, including data preprocessing, data cleaning, and data visualization.
+## Project Objective
+	The customer would like to analyze the sales dynamics from 2018-2021, key metrics and trends.

+## Dataset Used
+…. Ссылка?